 Exposed Port: any port exposed by the service, be it mapped to a reverse proxy or not

-Slug base: the base url to use for each domain (if multiple), for example the home slug with the example.com domain; the full url is home.example.com
+Slug base: the base URL to use for each domain (if multiple), for example, the home slug with the example.com domain; the full url is home.example.com

 Domain mapping: for example.com, how the service is exposed via a reverse proxy (if it is): Traefik label, name of the Traefik dynamic yaml file, … if more than one domain, create as many “domain mapping” columns as needed